Yug-More/Stock-Market-CS171/README.md

 5. Dashboards and Visualizations: Based on the analysis and conclusions derived create plots and dashboards to present the findings and interpret the plots.

 **Model Plans:**
 After conducting some research on the topic, linear regression model is a feasible option to analyze the annual stock return percentage based on the sector, market capitalization and location of the companies.

+**Project Outline/Plan (Srihan Cheemangunta):**

+**Selected dataset for my project:** Not sure yet but planning to gather financial data to make predictions on the stock prices.

+**Data Collection Plan:**
+1. Data Cleaning and Preprocessing: Filling in any missing data and changing labels to numbers.
+2. Create Visualizations: Create visualizations with actual stock market trends vs predicted for S&P 500 companies.
+3. Modeling: Using the logistic regression model learned in class to understand how the model uses the stock price trends to make predictions for the companies stock market.
+5. Dashboards and Visualizations: Based on the model analysis, create plots to illustrate and analyze the models predictions.

+**Model Plans:**
+I plan to use logistic regression to make predictions as to whether the stock prices will increase or decrease over the years.

 **Project Timeline:**
 Week 1: Complete setting up the repository, and define the tasks to be completed for the project Week 2: Model development (conduct research on different models that could be applied) Week 3: Visualization, Model Performance and creating a report on the process and findings.
 Week 4: Finalize the report and create the presentation for the project.